Rensvandeschoot/Tutorials/README.md

 # Tutorials
-Code behind the tutorials locted at my website: https://www.rensvandeschoot.com/tutorials/
+Code behind the tutorials located at my website: https://www.rensvandeschoot.com/tutorials/

 We are continuously improving the tutorials so let me know if you discover mistakes, missing files, or if you have additional resources
 I can refer to, etc..